-The net zero transition will require continued focus by our investment teams in terms of where and how we invest.
-It also involves collective and collaborative engagement with peers, including our external asset managers and others in the investment value chain.
-This complements the scheme's existing renewable energy strategy, which will continue to develop and invest in wind and solar generation capacity.
+The net zero transition will require continued for by our investment teams in terms of where and we invest.
+It also involves collective and collabo engagement with peers, including our externa managers and others in the investment value c This complements the scheme's existing renew energy strategy, which will continue to develop invest in wind and solar generation capacity.